learn-co-curriculum/python-for-loops-lab/README.md

 y_values = [cities[0]['Population'], cities[1]['Population'], cities[2]['Population']]
 ```

+As we can see, if we have any more than 3 lines of data, our `x_values` and `y_values` will be incomplete, and if we had only 2 lines of data, our code would break.

-So in this lesson, we will use our `for` loop to display information about our travel locations with less repetition.
+So in this lesson, we will use our `for` loop to display information about our travel locations with less repetition and more accuracy.

-### Working with the For Loop
+## Instructions

 Our `cities` list contains information about the top 12 cities.
 For our upcoming iteration tasks, it will be useful to have a list of the numbers 0 through 11.
 Use what we know about `len` and `range`to generate a list of numbers 1 through 11.
 Assign this to a variable called `city_indices`.